 The biggest benefit I’ve found is in the quick correction of movement patterns.
-The slow eccentric portion is performed with the athlete focusing intensely on proper movement pattern.
-For example, the athlete who is shooting their knees forward while squatting will really focus on pushing their hips back to better load the glutes.
-The isometric hold at the bottom also really helps athletes “own” those difficult positions…especially athletes that for instance lose neutral spine positioning in the bottom of a squat.
+The slow eccentric portion is performed with the athlete focusing intensely on proper movement patterns.
+For example, the athlete who is shooting their knees forward while squatting will focus on pushing their hips back to better load the glutes.
+The isometric hold at the bottom also really helps athletes “own” those difficult positions…especially athletes that, for instance, lose neutral spine positioning in the bottom of a squat.

-The focus on proper movement patterns plus the huge motor unit recruitment during eccentric isometrics also mean it is a great tool for strength and hypertrophy, as well as it creating a great post activation potentiation response per Dr. Seedman’s research.
+The focus on proper movement patterns plus the huge motor unit recruitment during eccentric isometrics also means it is a great tool for strength and hypertrophy, as well as it creating a great post-activation potentiation response per Dr. Seedman’s research.

 Finally, eccentric isometrics tend to be very forgiving on my muscles and joints.
 As I am heavily Olympic lifting based on my training, I take a lot of very fast impact loads.
 Eccentric isometrics are a nice break from the constant pounding and leave me feeling less achy after a training session.